How to Write a Job Description: Crafting a Practical Document

 Step 1: Assemble a Recruitment Team

 • Never let one person make hiring decisions on their own.
-Unconscious bias – favouring people similar to oneself – affects the best of us and with more than one person involved in recruiting you’ll gain a more balanced view of candidates’ strengths and weaknesses.
+Unconscious bias – favouring people similar to oneself – affects the best of us.
+With multiple people involved in recruiting you’ll gain a more balanced view of candidates’ strengths and weaknesses.

-• Desperate hiring managers acting alone often end up rushing to hire, recruiting friends who might not be the best fit, dithering through lack of confidence, or even covering up bad recruitment decisions by giving inaccurate appraisals or not wanting to hire Great Performers out of fear that they’ll poach their jobs.
+• Desperate hiring managers acting alone often end up rushing to hire, recruiting friends who might not be the best fit, dithering through lack of confidence, covering up bad recruitment decisions by giving inaccurate appraisals, or not wanting to hire Great Performers out of fear that they’ll poach their jobs.

 Ideally, your team should contain: